andrewenvironmental/ace26-genai/docs/pr-description-issue-1.md

 - Adds an instructor-facing API usage note showing how chat and search requests flow through the app.
 - Adds an interactive share-out prompt in the activity panel.
 - Adds demo risk-mitigation notes and identifies existing static backup artifacts.
-- Adds a Colab-first backup notebook with live Azure and offline sample modes, plus a runbook and repo-level Colab link.
+- Retains a Colab/Jupyter notebook with live Azure and offline sample modes as a last-resort contingency path, plus a public-safe runbook.
 - Updates Bicep role assignments so the web app managed identity can call Foundry/OpenAI inference and read Azure AI Search.

 ## Still Open